 When the drug has taken effect, Utena’s irises get an extra-heavy black outline and her expression is uncharacteristic.
 What we see from her point of view looks unsteady and unreal.
 When Kanae is about to be poisoned in episode 32, she is slack and unresponsive, with the same heavy outlines around her irises.
 Utena will reach that state soon.
 When she wakes up in bed, she is no longer wearing her uniform, but her night clothes.
 We’re not shown what happens to her in between, but we’ve seen that Akio enjoys his evil.
 If he only wanted Utena re-dressed and put to bed, he would have had Anthy help, but Anthy is already in bed herself—and looking worried and upset.
 It’s a subtle hint of a possible rape, and suggests that Akio may regularly use the date rape drug according to its name.

 Akio saw The Tale of the Rose play as posing a risk that Utena might remember her vow to rescue Anthy and endanger his plot.
 Possibly he expected the backlash ahead of time.
 To counter the risk, he arranged to control when Utena remembered, and used a drug to make sure she would forget again.
-She never remembers.
+Sleep normally consolidates memory, but the drug disrupts that.
+She will remember the play less clearly, and she never remembers her vow to Anthy.
 As Anthy’s shadow predicted, Anthy is important in the scene.

 It is one way that Akio controls perceived history, which is part of Utena’s allegory.
 The system of control rewrites history into culturally acceptable narratives.